-Survey of the diseases of horses and their cause and frequency.
-The prevention and control of diseases with minor treatment procedures stressed.
+This is a survey of the horse's immune system and diseases of horses.
+The prevention and control of diseases with minor treatment procedures are stressed.

-EQUS 236 Available: spring 2 Cr Hrs Horse Judaina 1
+EQUS 236 Available: spring 2 Cr Hrs Horse Judging 1

-Evaluation of common breeds of horses based on conformation and performance.
-Proper presentation of reasons for evaluation.
-Prerequisite: EQUS 242.
+This course will teach the evaluation of common breeds of horses based on conformation.
+Completion of EQUS 242 is recommended before enrolling in this course.

-EQUS 237 Available: fall Horse Judging 2
+EQUS 237 Available: fall, spring 2 Cr Hrs Horse Judging 2